 Ranked seventh on a World Economic Forum index on tourism development, Australia is a big spender when it comes to vying for international tourists.
 Most come from its next-door neighborhood New Zealand, but China is rapidly taking over the number one spot, followed neck and neck by the UK and the US/Canada.
 Cheeky advertising slogans help, but mostly people come for the vibrant urban centers, great sporting events, unbeatable beaches and natural wonders like the Great Barrier Reef and the Australian Outback.

 It also turns up high on gay-friendly lists.
 Sydney's Gay-Lesbian Mardi Gras attracts hundreds of thousands from around the country and the world.
 Other LGBT festivals and events are held in most other states and territories, and displays of public affection don't raise eyebrows in many urban areas.
-A growing number of openly gay politicians are winning elections at various levels.
+A growing number of openly gay politicians are winning elections at various levels, including Parliament.